-The BBC chose a quick replacement for the failed Dig This!, but to give its replacement a better chance of survival it was decided not to directly compete with ITV so began the show just as Oh Boy! finishes at 6.30 pm.
+The BBC chose a quick replacement for the failed Dig This!, but to give its replacement a better chance of survival it was decided not to directly compete with Oh Boy!, so it began the show just as the other show finishes at 6.30 pm.

 Dig This! regulars Bob Miller and The Millermen were still resident this time around,